-For more information or to apply for the Certified Community Lender Program, contact Pretty Patel at 515.453.1495 or email@example.com.
+For more info or to apply for the Certified Community Lender Program, contact Pretty Patel at 515.453.1495 or email@example.com.

 To renew your certification, download the Certified Community Lender Renewal Form below.